tpboudreau/l6s/README.md

       --set librenmsServices.rrdcached.storage.type=temporary \
       --set librenmsServices.redis.storage.type=temporary

-This invocation will instantiate the four supporting data services backed by temporary volumes.
-This means that the contents of these databases will be destroyed after the pods containing the database services are deleted, so the 'temporary' storage type is suitable only for short-lived evaluation installations or other non-production testing.
+This invocation will instantiate the supporting data services backed by temporary volumes.
+This means that the contents of these databases will be lost after the pods containing the corresponding database services are deleted, so the temporary storage type is suitable only for short-lived evaluation installations or other non-production testing.
 You may choose any name for the namespace into which the application is deployed (or omit the namespace entirely and deploy in the default namespace, though that is not recommended).
-The credentials.application.key key is used to set the APP_KEY environment variable required by the LibreNMS PHP component; the librenms-generate-key convenience Docker image is provided to ensure that this key is well-formed.
+The credentials.application.key key is used to set the APP_KEY environment variable required by the LibreNMS PHP components; the librenms-generate-key convenience Docker image is provided to ensure that this key is well-formed.
 > Any values provided with the helm command line --set option can alternatively be provided in a values file.

+##### Cleanup

 To remove the application from the cluster, find the name generated for the deployment with the list command, then uninstall the chart and delete the namespace: